 Merino wool comes from Merino sheep: a domestic breed of sheep that is widely known for its very fine and soft wool which is easy to wear close to your skin.
 Today, this breed of sheep is most likely to be found in the highlands of New Zealand and Australia.
-Here at Piglet in Bed, our Merino wool for our duvets, pillows and mattress topper range is sourced from Italy and is certified to be humanely sourced from flocks that are free-range and not farmed.
+Here at Piglet in Bed, our Merino wool for our duvets, pillows and mattress topper range is sourced from Europe and is certified to be humanely sourced from flocks that are free-range and not farmed.

 Another key advantage of Merino wool over regular sheep’s wool is that it regulates your body temperature and wicks away moisture to keep your skin dry, whether this is due to sweat in the warmer months or damp in colder climates.
 Merino wool is also a sustainable material as it is biodegradable and - unlike synthetic fibres - the production of it doesn’t require any manipulation: it simply uses grass, water and fresh air (and sheep, obviously!).

 We don't recommend washing your merino wool bedding.
 The best way to keep your duvets and pillows clean, fresh, bacteria and toxin-free and to ensure they last, is to air them in the sunshine on the washing line at least 4 times a year, preferably at the turn of each season.

 The sunshine sterilises the wool and the cotton and the warmth of the sun will encourage any moisture trapped within the wool to be wicked away.
 Airing our products also encourages the fibres of the wool to naturally expand back out, ensuring that the pillows and duvets are revitalised and bounce back to life.

 Merino wool is a very durable fabric, in fact it’s six times stronger than cotton!
 However there are some simple tips and tricks you can use to ensure your Merino wool maintains its stylish look and comfortable feel for as long as possible.